 Easter Egg: The character creator in LEGO Batman has the parts for four characters that exist in the comics, but aren't mentioned anywhere in the game.
 These four are: Huntress, Azrael, Black Mask, and Spoiler.

-Electric Joybuzzer: The Joker's secondary weapon in LEGO Batman.
-Which is apparently strong enough to power the electrical engine of a mini Ferris Wheel.
+Electric Joy Buzzer: The Joker's secondary weapon in LEGO Batman.
+Which is apparently strong enough to power the electrical engine of a mini Ferris wheel.
 Probably justified by the fact that it kills people.
 Lampshaded in LEGO Batman 2, where Lex refuses to shake Joker's hand when he sticks it out for this very reason.
 Of course, Joker wasn't trying to give him a handshake and just wanted his watch.

-Even the Guys Want Him: In LEGO Pirates, Philip's singing makes hearts appear over guy's and girl's heads alike as they swoon.
+Even the Guys Want Him: In LEGO Pirates, Philip's singing makes hearts appear over guys' and girls' heads alike as they swoon.
 Often taken to hilarious levels with characters like Blackbeard and Davy Jones.

 Flying Brick: Superman and Wonder Woman.
 In what is very likely the most literal interpretation of the trope name.

-Foregone Conclusion: In LEGO Batman, the Villain Levels show the villains setting up their bases.
+Foregone Conclusion: In LEGO Batman, the villain levels show the villains setting up their bases.
 Because you played through the normal story as the heroes, you know that their bases aren't gonna last.

-Game-Breaking Bug: There is one notorious bug in Lego Harry Potter 1-4, in which you drop into a room and the mechanism that is supposed to throw you back up fails to do so.
+There is one notorious bug in Harry Potter Years 1-4, in which you drop into a room and the mechanism that is supposed to throw you back up fails to do so.
 Unfortunately there are several items in the room that, upon collection, cause the game to autosave.
 This means that even if you reload or exit to the hub, you're still in the room when you return.

 Also in Harry Potter, exiting a level without completing it could sometimes cause the level entrance to fail to reappear in Hogwarts, making it impossible to continue on.